-SEC denies Chicago Stock Exchange sale to China-based investors
+SEC blocks Chicago Stock Exchange sale to China-based investors

 Technically, CHX could still resubmit its proposal or seek other buyers.

-CHX competes against the New York Stock Exchange and its three affiliated exchanges, all owned by Intercontinental Exchange Inc, and Nasdaq Inc and Cboe Global Markets, both of which own four U.S. stock exchanges.
+CHX competes against the New York Stock Exchange and its three affiliated exchanges, all owned by Intercontinental Exchange Inc, and Nasdaq Inc and Cboe Global Markets Inc, both of which own four U.S. stock exchanges.

-Reporting by John McCrank in New York, Michelle Price in Washington, and Kanishka Singh in Bengaluru; Editing by Carmel Crimmins and Richard Pullin
+Reporting by John McCrank in New York, Michelle Price in Washington, Kanishka Singh in Bengaluru, Gavin Maguire in Singapore and John Ruwitch in Shanghai; Editing by Carmel Crimmins and Richard Pullin